RTEMS/rtems-docs/posix-users/input_and_output.rst

 **DESCRIPTION:**

+The ``aio_suspend()`` function suspends the calling process until one or more operations have completed or until the specified ``timeout`` has expired.
+``list`` contains the requests that must complete.

 **NOTES:**

-This routine is not currently supported by RTEMS but could be in a future version.
+This routine is not currently supported by RTEMS.

 .. _aio_fsync: